Nevada Water Resources Research Institute (NWRRI)

 As the NWRRI, the continuing goals of DHS are to develop the water sciences knowledge and expertise that support Nevada’s water needs, encourage our nation to manage water more responsibly, and train students to become productive professionals.
 Therefore, DHS has chosen to make a valuable contribution to water research and education in Nevada by judiciously distributing its Section 104 research funds among numerous subject areas.
 Projects must be of significant scientific merit (as determined by the review process) and relevant to Nevada’s total water program to be considered worthy of funding.

-To ensure collaboration and coordination among water-related entities throughout the state, DHS maintains a Statewide Advisory Council on Water Resources Research composed of leading water officials who may be called upon to assist in selecting the research projects that will be supported by Section 104 funds.
+To ensure collaboration and coordination among water-related entities throughout the state, NWRRI maintains a Statewide Advisory Council on Water Resources Research composed of leading water officials who may be called upon to identify appropriate research topics that will be supported using Section 104 funds.